No. 25: Tommy John and Dr. Frank Jobe (and Steve Busby)

 Gail Goodrich, UCLA guard (1962-63 to 1964-65), Los Angeles Lakers guard (1970-71 to 1975-76):

-Best known: His number went up on the Lakers’ wall of fame because of his National Basketball Hall of Fame status, predicated on a) being a vital part of the starting quartet of the Lakers’ 1972 title team, along with four All-Star seasons and b) the two NCAA titles he achieved at UCLA, which were the first two for coach John Wooden.
+Best known: His number went up on the Lakers’ retired numbers wall soon after his National Basketball Hall of Fame status, predicated on a) being a vital part of the starting quartet of the Lakers’ 1972 title team, along with four All-Star seasons and b) the two NCAA titles he achieved at UCLA, which were the first two for coach John Wooden.
 Add in that Goodrich was one of the most coveted high school players when he was at Poly High in Sun Valley and led them to the 1961 L.A.
 City championship, scoring 29 points in the title game despite breaking his ankle in the third quarter.

 Goodrich, who set a national record 42 points when UCLA beat favored Michigan in the 1965 championship, was the Bruins’ program all-time scorer when he left.
 UCLA went 78-11 during his career, including 30-0 in the ’64 title season.